Using the SEO Tools

 Editing your Site Title, Page Title, and Page Description

 When your website appears in Google’s search results page, the listing is composed of three parts: Site Title, Page Title, and Page Description (also called the meta description).
 These are where you should add the keywords you’d like to optimize your site for, as well as a brief description or call-to-action.
 Wait, you haven’t decided which keywords to use?
 Time to take a step back and do some keyword research.

-To edit your Site Title, go to Settings > Website > Site Title, enter your Site Title in the text field, and click Save.
+To edit your Site Title, open the Menu and navigate to Site Performance > Settings > SEO.
+When you click on the ‘Website’ tab, you’ll then see the option to enter your Site Title in the text field, and click Save.
 It’s a good idea to keep your Site Title pretty short: Google will display your Site Title and Page Title together and will truncate the combined text after ~55 characters (including spaces).
 Usually the name of your company makes a perfect Site Title.